keisentraut/prime95-optimal-worktodo/README.md

 # Work generator for Prime95
-This is a script which queries the PrimeNet server in order to get the status of exponents and then generates optimal P-1 / P+1 / ECM lines for the ```worktodo.txt``` of Prime95 / mprime.
+This is a script which queries the PrimeNet server in order to get the status of exponents and then generates P-1 / P+1 lines for the ```worktodo.txt``` of Prime95 / mprime.
+You should use this script if you want to contribute to the forum goal of increasing P-1 / P+1 bounds above the bounds below for all small-ish Mersenne numbers.
+Please read the complete thread at [https://mersenneforum.org/showthread.php?t=26750](https://mersenneforum.org/showthread.php?t=26750), too.

 *Please don't run this with low sleep time on large ranges, it might create high load on the PrimeNet server.*

-You should use this script if you want to contribute to the goal of doing proper P-1 / P+1 for small-ish Mersenne numbers.
-I have defined the following bounds as "proper" bounds:
+From the discussions at mersenneforum.org, I have defined the following bounds as the "desired" bounds:

 | Exponent range | P-1 B1 (known factor) | P-1 B1 (unfactored) |
 | ------ | ------ | ----- |